Distinguished Clinician Awards

 The recipients are recognized at the AGA Awards Ceremony during Digestive Disease Week®.

-All nominations must be submitted online by a primary nominator who is an AGA member.
-The names of additional AGA members who support the nomination should be listed on the nomination form.
+All nominations are submitted online by a primary nominator who is an AGA member.
+The names of additional AGA members who support the nomination should be listed on the nomination form and included as signatories in the nomination letter.

-The following supporting materials must be uploaded with the nomination form in PDF format.
+Complete nomination packages include the following supporting materials, uploaded in PDF format.
 Please title the files using the nominee’s last name, first initial and the type of file (i.e., DoeJ_Letter.pdf, DoeJ_CV.pdf).

-- A nomination letter, not to exceed two pages, signed by the primary nominator and additional AGA members who support the nomination.
-If the letter has multiple signatures, additional signature pages beyond the two-page limit are allowed.
+- A nomination letter, not to exceed three pages, signed by the primary nominator and additional AGA members who support the nomination.
+Additional signature pages beyond the three-page limit are allowed when the letter has multiple signatures.

-Please forward all questions about this and other AGA recognition awards to 301-941-2619 or via email at email@example.com.
+Please direct all questions about this and other AGA recognition prizes to 301-941-2619 or via email at [email protected].

 |2020||Kimberly Persley, MD, AGAF; Gary Lichtenstein, MD, AGAF|